hoony9x/2017-HYU-CSE-Data-Science-Assignment/assignment3/README.md

-# Report for Assignment2 - Decision Tree
+# Report for Assignment3 - Clustering

 ## 1. Summery of algorithm.

 The clustering algorithm I implemented is based on **DBSCAN** algorithm.
 It follows the following procedure.
 - Read object data from input file.
 - Generate cluster list.
 - Select one unvisited object from data.